 Additionally, it is worth noting that the shape of the classical metabolism-ambient temperature curve measured for dovekies differ markedly between [1] and a previous study on the same species [4].
-Here I put together these two studies in perspective in Figure 2 by restricting [4] to $T_a > 5^{\circ}$ C (its range was ca. -20°C to 23°C) and mean-centring all metabolic data.
+Here I put together these two studies in perspective in Figure 2 by restricting [4] to $T_a > 5$ °C (i.e. the lower T_a used in [1]) and mean-centring all metabolic data.
 While the breakpoints do not differ drastically (i.e. 20.11, 95% C.I.
-[18.80-20.68] vs. 22.53 [19.63-25.00]°C), there is way less variation in the data of [4] (see spreading across the y axis), and the markedly steeper slope after the inflection point of this study suggests a cost of thermoregulation at high temperatures incommensurably higher than the data obtained by [1].
-While Beaman et al. [1] mention that "in dovekies at least, the energetic cost of heat production is greater than the energetic cost of heat dissipation", this statement does not seem supported by their data, with the 95% confidence intervals of the slopes below [-0.153; -0.078] and above [0.040; 0.156] $T{UC}$ largely overlapping when converted to absolute value.
-The 3-fold variation in metabolic rate seen at a given temperature in [1] and not observed in [4] combined with the acknowledged inclusion of biologically unrealistic metabolic rate data (respiratory exchange ratio [0.45-0.65] and [1.00-1.20]) question the accuracy of Beaman et al. [1] respirometry data from my perspective.
+[18.80-20.68] vs. 22.53 [19.63-25.00]°C), there is notably less variation in the data of [4] (see spreading across the y axis), and the markedly steeper slope after the inflection point of this study suggests a cost of thermoregulation at high temperatures incommensurably higher than the data obtained in [1].
+Such differences may potentially arise due to differences in thermal biology between populations of the same species, since birds of [1] originated from East Greenland and those of [4] from Svalbard.
+This seems rather important to consider when forecasting the susceptibility of a species to climate change, as done by Beaman et al. [1].
+Additionally, while Beaman et al. [1] mention that "in dovekies at least, the energetic cost of heat production is greater than the energetic cost of heat dissipation", this statement does not seem supported by their data, with the 95% confidence intervals of the slopes below [-0.153; -0.078] and above [0.040; 0.156] Tuc largely overlapping when converted to absolute value.
+Finally, the acknowledged inclusion of biologically unrealistic metabolic rate data (respiratory exchange ratio [0.45-0.65] and [1.00-1.20]) question the precision of Beaman et al. [1] respirometry data from my perspective.

 Fig. 2: Metabolic responses of captive dovekies to experimental variation in ambient temperature measured by Beaman et al. [1] (blue) and Gabrielsen et al. [4] (red).
-Metabolic data on mass-corrected VO2 ([1] Fig 2a) and VCO2 ([4] Fig. 1) have been extracted using https://plotdigitizer.com/ and mean-centred (i.e. scaled) to enable comparison of patterns between the two studies.
+Metabolic data on mass-corrected VO2 (Fig. 2a in [1]) and VCO2 (Fig. 1 in [4]) have been extracted using https://plotdigitizer.com/ and mean-centred (i.e. scaled) to enable comparison of patterns between the two studies.
 Segmented regression analyses defining breakpoints, slopes and their confidence intervals have been performed using GraphPad Prism v10.3.0.